Gastroenteritis, also referred to as "stomach flu, " is inflammation of the stomach and intestinal lining, which causes diarrhea and vomiting.

 It can be caused by a virus, a bacteria or a parasite.
 Norovirus is the most common cause of gastroenteritis in adults.
-This virus circulates mainly in the fall and winter.
-Other viruses and bacteria can spread stomach flu, especially in people traveling abroad.
+In children, rotavirus is more often involved.
+These viruses circulate mainly in the fall and winter.
+Other viruses and bacteria can spread stomach flu, especially in people travelling abroad.

 Gastroenteritis is extremely contagious.
-You can avoid spreading and catching it through simple hygienic measures such as washing your hands.
+You can avoid spreading and catching it through simple hygiene measures such as washing your hands.

 The main symptoms of gastroenteritis are the following: